 World of Warcraft (from somewhere between late 2005 and July 2006)

 As I said previously, four years after this 10-day trial in 2006, I bought WoW in 2010 and played for a month then.
-It was the same game you see here, just better looking since I had a newer computer, and I had some fun but did not subscribe after the free month ended and have not played it again since.
+It was the same game you see here, just better looking since I had a newer computer, and I had some fun but did not take any screenshots or subscribe after the free month ended, and have not played it again since.
 Overall, World of Warcraft was okay.
 Running around, getting skills and items, exploring, and doing quests was kind of fun.
 Some things about the graphics are good, also.
 It was a totally solo experience for me, though, and I don’t know how I would ever have met other people to play the game with, either.
 And the core gameplay, all based around grinding and getting items, is not the kind of goal I keep playing a game for.
 Still, it’s good.
 I don’t at all agree with the popular pronouncement that WoW is the best MMO ever, but it’s not bad I guess, based on my memories of playing it years ago.

 Phantasy Star Online: Blue Burst – Fan Server (2008)